 The partnership with the Federal Archives is manifested in regular meetings and scholarly discussions.

 According to the Berlin Agreement the Director is recruited by the International Commission and leads the ITS in concert with the goals and mandate of the Commission.
 The position is for a five-year period and can be extended once for an additional five years.

-As of January 2016 the director is Ms. Floriane Hohenberg, a French native and human rights expert.
-Her predecessor, Prof. Dr. Rebecca Boehling, a US American, was the first director to be recruited directly for this position by the International Commission.
+As of January 2016 the director is Ms. Floriane Hohenberg, a French native.
+The human rights expert with experience in managing international organizations was recruited in 2015 by the International Commission.

 Because of its international focus, having staff members from various nationalities is an important building block for the ITS.
 Hence, people from Belgium, France, Italy, Austria, Poland, Portugal, USA, Russia, et al, are part of the team.